Utah Administrative Code

 (f) training expenses.

-(1) A title insurance agency and a title insurer shall submit a completed Office Report Form not later than 30 days after the date a change described below occurs in a county where the title insurance agency or title insurer maintains an office:
+(1) An agency title insurance producer and a title insurer shall submit a completed Office Report Form not later than 30 days after the date a change described below occurs in a county where the agency title insurance producer or title insurer maintains an office:

 (a) the opening or closing of an office;